opendr-eu/opendr/docs/reference/multilinear-compressive-learning.md

 This method is used for training the multilinear compressive learning model using the provided train set.
 If validation set is provided, it is used to validate the best model weights during the optimization process.
 That is, the final model weight is the one that produces the best validation accuracy during optimization.
 If validation set is not provided, the final model weight is the one that produces the best training accuracy during optimization.

-Returns a dictionary containing a list of cross entropy measures (dict key: `cross_entropy`) and a list of accuracy (dict key: `acc`) during the entire optimization process.
+Returns a dictionary containing a list of cross entropy measures (dict key: `train_cross_entropy`, `val_cross_entropy`,...) and a list of accuracy (dict key: `train_acc`, `val_acc`, ...) during the entire optimization process.
 Note that the last value in the provided lists do not necessarily correspond to the final model performance due to the model selection policy mentioned above.
 To get the final performance on a dataset, please use the `eval` method of `MultilinearCompressiveLearner`.

 Parameters:
   - **train_set**: *engine.datasets.DatasetIterator*